PragTob/s9-e1/README.md

       # refer to the style by name
       add_paragraph("Look at me, I am so beautiful!", "special heading") end

+    # you can iterate over all the paragraphs in a document
+    test.each { |each| puts each }

 # Known Problems
 My libre office takes pretty long to start up with the created files.
 Dunno what